shanetrimbur/whats-my-stuff/README.md

 # What's My Stuff

-A web-based application that helps users make best use of their stuff by taking pictures, tagging items using AI/ML, and organizing them into a database.
+A web-based application that helps users make best use of their stuff (random junk around the house that you might throw out) by taking pictures, tagging items using AI/ML, and crowdsourcing ideas.

 ## Features